Home and Learn: PHP Programming Course

 In this walkthrough, we'll explore some of the things you need to bear in mind when creating a username/password section on your site.
 What we don't offer is a complete login script.
 This is, after all, a tutorial site, and we'd much rather help you develop your own scripts.
-Other things you need to consider before implementing a login section on your site are discussed at the end of this section.
-You need to read these!

 But click the next part to get started.